ABA Required Disclosures and Information

-The School of Law complies with the University Policy on Nondiscrimination:
+The School of Law complies with The University of California, Davis Policy on Nondiscrimination as follows:

-The University of California, Davis, does not discriminate on the basis of race, color, national origin (including caste or perceived caste), religion, sex, gender identity, pregnancy (including pregnancy, childbirth, and medical conditions related to pregnancy or childbirth), physical or mental disability, age, medical condition (cancer related or genetic characteristics), ancestry, marital status, citizenship, sexual orientation, or service in the uniformed services (includes membership, application for membership, performance of service, application for service, or obligation for service in the uniformed services), status as a Vietnam-era veteran or special disabled veteran, in accordance with all applicable state and federal laws, and with University policy.
-As required by Title IX, the University of California, Davis, does not discriminate on the basis of sex in its educational programs, admissions, employment, or other activities.
+The University of California, Davis, School of Law does not discriminate on the basis of race, color, national origin (including caste or perceived caste), religion, sex, gender, gender expression, gender identity, pregnancy (including pregnancy, childbirth, and medical conditions related to pregnancy or childbirth), physical or mental disability, age, medical condition (cancer related or genetic characteristics), ancestry, marital status, citizenship, sexual orientation, or service in the uniformed services (includes membership, application for membership, performance of service, application for service, or obligation for service in the uniformed services), status as a Vietnam-era veteran or special disabled veteran, in accordance with all applicable state and federal laws, and with University policy.
+As required by Title IX, the University of California, Davis, School of Law does not discriminate on the basis of sex in its educational programs, admissions, employment, or other activities.

 Inquiries regarding the University's student-related nondiscrimination policies may be directed to the Director, Office of Student Support and Judicial Affairs (530) 752-1128 or the UC Davis Compliance Director (ADA and Title IX Officer) (530) 752-9466.
 Students are encouraged to seek assistance as soon as possible, as time limits apply to some grievance processes.

 Policies Regarding the Transfer of Credit Earned at Other Institutions of Higher Education